Azoghal/Azoghal.github.io/_projects/01-Fractals.md

 ## Next Areas

-I'm keen to explore using shaders to and signed distance fields in my next iteration.
+I'm keen to explore using shaders to exploit parrallel computation and improve the render speed, and signed distance fields (SDFs) for 3D or higher dimensional fractals in my next project.
+[Inigo Quilez](https://iquilezles.org/articles/distfunctions/) has some fantastic resources about SDFs and their uses.